-- A federal false claims action may be brought by the U.S Department of Justice Civil Division, the United States Attorney. - An individual may bring what is called a qui tam action.
-This means the individual files an action on behalf of the government.
-The government may decide to intervene with the lawsuit, in which case the United States Department of Justice will direct the prosecution.
-If the government does not intervene, the individual may still continue the lawsuit independently.
-If a qui tam lawsuit is successful, the individual may receive between 10 to 30% of the recovery, depending on the level of the government's participation and other factors, as well as reasonable attorneys' fees and costs.
-At the same time, however, any person who brings a clearly frivolous case can be held liable for the defendant's attorneys' fees and costs. - A person or entity found guilty of violating the Federal False Claims Act is obligated to repay all of the falsely obtained reimbursement and will be liable for a civil penalty of between \$5,000 and \$10,000, adjusted for inflation, plus up to three times the amount of damages incurred by the government for each violation of the Act.
-In addition, the United States Department of Health and Human Services (HHS) Office of the Inspector General (OIG) may exclude the violator from participation in federal health care programs, such as Medicare and Medicaid.
+Remedies: Federal False Claims actions may be brought by the U.S. Department of Justice Civil Division, the United States Attorney.
+An individual may bring what is called a qui tam action.
+This means the individual files an action on behalf of the Government.
+The Government may decide to intervene with the lawsuit, in which case the United States Department of Justice will direct the prosecution.
+If the Government does not intervene, the individual may still continue the lawsuit independently.
+If a qui tam action is successful, the individual may receive between 15 to 30% of the recovery, depending on the level of the Government's participation and other factors, as well as reasonable attorneys' fees and costs.
+At the same time, however, any person who brings a clearly frivolous case can be held liable for the defendant's attorneys' fees and costs.

+A person or entity found guilty of violating the Federal False Claims Act is obligated to repay all of the falsely obtained reimbursement and will be liable for a civil penalty of between \$11,665 and \$23,331, adjusted annually for inflation, plus up to three times the amount of the damages incurred by the Government for each violation of the Act.
+In addition, the United States Department of Health and

+Human Services (HHS) Office of the Inspector General (OIG) may exclude the violator from participation in Federal health care programs, such as Medicare and Medicaid.

-Under the Federal False Claims Act, an action may be brought up to six years after the date of violation or three years after the date when material facts are known or should have been known by the government with respect to the violation, but no later than ten years after the date on which the violation was committed.
+Under the Federal False Claims Act, an action may be brought up to six years after the date of violation or three years after the date when material facts are known or should have been known by the Government with respect to the violation, but no later than ten years after the date on which the violation was committed.